keejelo/c_cpp_and_winapi_wrappers/README.md

 Trying to stay away from C++ classes etc. to keep it all very simple.
 I don't have anything against C++ and classes, it's just that "raw" functions are easier for everyone to understand right away, and they can easily be implemented in a C++ class, or in a namespace, if one wants to.

 TLDR;<br>
-The code is written in a mix of C/C++ language, using filetype *.cpp and *.h <br>
-(If I was a better coder I would've written it all in pure C or C++, maybe I'll do that some day for purity)

 If anyone finds some of this useful that's great! :)<br>
 If not, that's ok, you're probably a better programmer than me, or found your own way to do these things, and that's cool :)